co60ca/BBIL/README.md

 The number between the timestamp and file type is the beacons unique identifier.

-All CSV file were formatted with comma seperated fields with new records indicated with the new line character.
+All CSV file were formatted with comma separated fields with new records indicated with the new line character.
 This is the default Python pandas format.
 Comments in this document are depicted with the # symbol and are not present in the files.